kaizen-ai/kaizenflow/documentation/general/notebooks.md

     between pieces of code that can be painful to debug and fix

-- If you have warnings in your code or notebook you can't be sure that the code is doing exactly what you think it is
+- If you have warnings in your code or notebook you can't be sure that the code is doing exactly what you think it is doing
-  - For what we know your code might be deleting your hard-disk, moving money from your account to mine, ..
+  - For what we know your code might be deleting your hard-disk, moving money from your account to mine, starting World War 3, ...
   - You don't ever want to program by coincidence

 - Typically the warnings are informative and tell us what's the issue and how to fix it, so please fix your code
-  - If it's not obvious how to interpret or fix a warning file a bug, reporting clearly a repro case and the error message
+  - If it's not obvious how to interpret or fix a warning file a bug, file a bug reporting clearly a repro case and the error message

 ## Make cells idempotent

-- Try to make a notebook cell being executed multiple times without changing its output value, e.g.,
+- Try to make a notebook cell able of being executed multiple times without changing its output value, e.g.,

 - **_Bad_**